Contrast-Security-OSS/docs/content/user/account/Notifications.md

 There are two primary channels available for notifications: Email and In Contrast.

 * **In Contrast:** Notifications are available directly in the Contrast application.
-(See your list of notifications by clicking the bell icon in the top menu bar.)
+View your notifications by clicking the bell icon in the top menu bar.
 * **Email:** Notifications are available if mail has been set up by your Organization Administrator.

 > **Note:** Organization Administrators can adjust notification settings for [integrations](admin-orgintegrations.html#integration-start) in your organization.
 For more information, go to the [Notifications management](admin-orgsettings.html#org-notify) article.